StackVista/stackstate-docs/develop/developer-guides/agent_check/how_to_develop_agent_checks.md

 ### Send Metrics

-The StackState Agent Check interface supports various types of metrics.
+The Rancher Observability Agent Check interface supports various types of metrics.

 Metric data can be submitted using i.e. the `self.gauge()` function, or the `self.count()` function in the `AgentCheck` interface.
-All metrics data is stored in the `StackSate Metrics` data source that can be mapped to a metric telemetry stream for a component/relation in StackState:
+All metrics data is stored in the `StackSate Metrics` data source that can be mapped to a metric telemetry stream for a component/relation in Rancher Observability:

 ![Metrics](../../../.gitbook/assets/v51_metricstelemetrystream.png)